carlosperate/ArduinoCore-microbit/docs/dev.md

       `codal-microbit-v2/blob/master/target-locked.json`.
     - Check if the patches listed in `system/codal/libraries/README.md` are still applicable, and update the patch if needed
+- Diff the changes between the old and new versions of `codal-microbit-v2/target.json` and check if any changes there has an impact on platform.txt
 - The CODAL CMake files from the `microbit-v2-samples` repo can be updated when any upstream changes are relevant to this Arduino Core.
     - All the local CMake file changes are surrounded by a